What are SMART goals?

 His study also finds that it isn’t money, results, or external pressures that motivate high performance.
 It’s simply the act of breaking down a hard goal into a conscious purpose that others willingly share.
 Although you can’t force someone to be excited about a project, you can set them up for success with highly structured objectives using the SMART goal method.

 Examples of SMART goals for project managers

-- Adopt a work management tool (specific) that organizes at least 50 (measurable) incoming work requests per week (attainable) so that our team can streamline task assignment (relevant) within the 30 days of receipt (time-bound).
+- Adopt a work management tool (specific) that organizes at least 50 (measurable) incoming work requests per week (attainable) so that our team can streamline task assignment (relevant) within 30 days of receipt (time-bound).

-- Realign the current project deliverables schedule (specific) by assigning new due dates to all 3 small tasks (measurable) over the next 7 days (attainable) so that the original deadline remains the same (relevant) and clients can review the tasks by Friday (time-bound).
+- Realign the current project deliverables schedule (specific) by assigning new due dates to all three small tasks (measurable) over the next seven days (attainable) so that the original deadline remains the same (relevant) and clients can review the tasks by Friday (time-bound).